Basic Language Elements

 A list of the reserved words in Exasol can be found in the EXA_SQL_KEYWORDS system table.

-Regular expressions can be used to filter or replace strings with certain patterns.
+Regular expressions, often shortened as regex or regexp, can be used to filter or replace strings with certain patterns.
 Exasol supports the Perl Compatible Regular Expressions (PCRE) dialect, which has a powerful syntax and exceeds the functionality of dialects like POSIX Basic Regular Expressions (POSIX BRE) or POSIX Extended Regular Expressions (POSIX ERE).

 Regular expressions can be used in the following functions and predicates: